December 26, 2021

 - Weed it down to ten adjectives, the ones that mirror you the closest.

-- Now use those four adjectives ad nauseam.
-From the web page to the ‘Gram, from an email to a brand pitch, these adjectives should be seen or heard everywhere you connect with your audience.
+- Now use those four adjectives repeatedly.
+From the web page to the ‘Gram, from an email to a brand pitch, these adjectives should be seen or heard everywhere you connect with your followers.

 - If you are new to content creation and unsure of your voice, then craft meaningful stories.
-When you tell a tale, a true one, you are impassioned, and your voice and tone rise to the surface seamlessly.
-Make a note of it and then continue utilizing it.
+When you tell a story, especially a true one, you are impassioned, and your voice and tone rise to the surface automatically.
+Make a note of it and then continue utilising it.
 Voicing an anecdote or using a real-life example works too.

 - If you need inspiration, then step out of your field.
-For instance, a lifestyle blogger can browse through visual creators to search for voice and tone.
+For instance, a lifestyle blogger can browse through a food creator’s IG to search for voice and tone.
 Exploring beyond your immediate competition offers a fresh perspective and ensures that you don’t pick the same old phrases and colloquialisms.

-Your audience will judge you on how you speak and interact with them.
+Your audience will judge you on how you speak to them.
 It makes using your voice and tone in the correct manner imperative.

-- Did you know that the majority of social media users choose to follow a brand based on two factors a) How their content feels and b) How kosher they sound?
 Ergo, be authentic.
-When you are human, natural and utterly relatable in your voice, it forms a deeper bond with the follower.
+When you are natural and utterly relatable in your voice, it forms a deeper bond with the follower.

 - Don’t use jargon or slang just for the heck of it.
 If it feels forced and awkward, users will unfollow you.
 Can you imagine the Dalai Lama Instagramming from Dharmshala with #SpritiualGameOnPoint?

 - Always change your tone when addressing different audiences.
-Think of how you talk to a 3-year-old kid and a 55-year-old person, for each person you utilize a different tonality.
+Think of how you talk to a 3-year-old kid and a 55-year-old person.
+For each person you utilise a different tonality.
 The same applies here.

 - Using a great voice and tone to get traffic is nice.
-What’s nicer is a conversation with the reader.
-To engage your followers, include a meme, GIF, or emoji in your interactions once in a while.
-They inject some hilarity and drive responses.
+What’s nicer is a conversation with followers.
+To engage with them, include a meme, GIF, or emoji in your interactions once in a while.

 There’s just one last question left to tackle.
 Which is the right voice to have?
 The answer is any and all.
 As long as your genuine personality shines through, everything works.

-The only conditions are: listen to your followers, be authentic in your communication and consistent with your voice.
+Be sassy.
+Be upbeat.
+Be sarcastic.
+Be bold.
+The only conditions are: listen to your followers, be authentic in your communication, and be consistent with your voice.